Umami Pot

 • What is Sarada Chicken?

-• A technique for achieving a moister texture
+• A simple trick for achieving a juicier texture

 • 📋Step-by-step recipe